-Authorized orphan medicines benefit from ten years of protection from market competition with similar medicines with similar indications once they are approved.
-This period of protection is extended by two years for medicines that also have complied with an agreed pediatric investigation plan granted at the time of review of the orphan medicine designation.
+Once approved, authorized orphan medicines benefit from ten years of protection from market competition with similar medicines with similar indications.
+This protection period is extended by two years for medicines that also have complied with an agreed pediatric investigation plan granted at the time of review of the orphan medicine designation.